lllyasviel/SingleFileDB/README.md

 ### 2. Fast Access from Memory

-If your database is small, you can just read everything to memory to various format with one line of code.
+If your database is small, you can just read everything to memory in various format with one line of code.

 ```python
 import sfdb